 The main purpose of this project is to understand the major constraints that refugees face when they look for jobs in Uganda.
 We approach both sides of the labour market.
 Our investigation consists in a detailed data collection and three simple lab-in-the-field experiments with both refugee job seekers and local firms (owned by Ugandans) in two major cities in Uganda: Mbarara and Kampala.
 Since we are also interested in the differences between refugees that live in rural areas and those that instead live in urban areas, we sample refugees from the refugee settlement of Nakivale and the cities of Mbarara and Kampala.
 Specifically, our sample is composed by refugees aged 18-40 who are looking for jobs (regardless of whether they currently have any income-generating activity) and firms active in manufacturing (carpentry, welding, food processing, etc.), services (hairdressing, tailoring, etc.) and trade (retail shops, soda and beer deposits, hardware shops, etc.) with at least 1 employee.
 The selection of these two groups is conducted in two different ways.
 In order to sample refugee respondents, we collaborate with local community leaders.
 We ask them to compile lists of potential respondents that fulfill the above-mentioned requirements.
 We then enter their names in a computer and randomly selected a sample of respondents, stratified by nationality and weighted by the relative "importance" of each nationality at the local level.
 In other words, almost half of our sample is composed by Congolese, with the remaining half divided between Burundians (approximately 30% of the total) and Somali (approximately 20% of the total).
-The aim is to produce a representative sample of the population of job-seeking refugees at the level of the cities of Kampala and Mbarara and in the settlement of Nakivale.
 Finally, in order to choose our sample of firms, we conduct a two-stage sampling procedure.
 We first select a random sample of villages/blocks for each city and we then approach potential respondents using a random walk, instructing different teams of data collectors to focus on specific sectors that are assigned to them on a daily basis.
 In approaching each firm, we specifically request to speak with the owner or with a person within the firm that could take managerial decisions.